Silver glittering star ornament on wooden background leaving copyspace on the left

 Scaling Out

 Scaling out refers to having more than one machine.
-Scaling up has the disadvantage that you eventually reach an insurmountable limit.
-A single machine can’t hold all the processing power and memory it needs.
+Scaling up has the disadvantage that you eventually reach an impossible limit.
+A machine can’t hold all the processing power and memory it needs.
 If you need more, what happens?

 If you have a lot of visitors, people will say you’re in an envious position if a single machine can’t handle the load.
 As strange as it may sound, this is a good problem!
 Scaling out means you can add machines as you go.
 You’ll run out of space and power at some point, but scaling out will undoubtedly provide more computing power than scaling up.